AWS Best Practices

 ✅ DO ensure that instances that have a burstable instance type have the credit specification set to enable unlimited mode.

-ℹ️ If the average CPU utilization over a 24-hour period exceeds the baseline, you incur charges for surplus credits.
+ℹ️ If the average CPU utilization over 24 hours exceeds the baseline, you incur charges for surplus credits.
 Which is likely okay and desired for critical workloads.

 ✅ DO ensure that instances have termination protection enabled, which ensures that someone does not accidentally terminate an instance, an action that cannot be undone.